 4. Granular Access Control

 With PGP encryption, you can control who has access to the decryption key, limiting the audience to authorized personnel only.
-This feature reduces the risk of insider threats and accidental exposure.
+This feature reduces the risk of accidental exposure.

 5. Regulatory Compliance

 PowerDMARC’s solution aligns with data protection regulations and industry standards, ensuring that your organization remains compliant while benefiting from actionable insights.

 Configure your PowerDMARC account to enable PGP encryption for Forensic Reports.

 Generate and manage PGP keys for encryption and decryption.
 Store the decryption key securely to maintain control over who can access the reports.

 Step 4: Access and Analysis

 Authorized users can then decrypt and access the human-readable Forensic Reports using a free online decryption tool (e.g https://8gwifi.org/pgpencdec.jsp), gaining valuable insights into email authentication activity.

 As email threats continue to evolve, the need for robust email authentication and security solutions becomes increasingly evident.
 PowerDMARC’s PGP encrypted human-readable Forensic Reports address the security vulnerabilities associated with traditional DMARC RUF reports, offering enhanced protection, privacy, and actionable insights.